Brands must tokenize their loyalty and rewards programs - NewsBreak

 Brands must tokenize their loyalty and rewards programs

-Branded stablecoins will revolutionize reward points in the same way nonfungible tokens are revolutionizing ownership.
 The adoption of nonfungible tokens has served as a practical entry point for users joining the crypto economy, driven primarily by their respective fandoms and the benefit-centric nature of the tokens.
-For instance, if you’re a Lebron James superfan, you can understand why “The Block” from the 2016 NBA finals is valuable on NBA Top Shot without understanding the blockchain.
-But when it comes to brands, stablecoins are likely to become the biggest entry point.cryptocoingossip.com
+For instance, if you're a Lebron James superfan, you can understand why “The Block” from the 2016 NBA finals is valuable on NBA Top Shot without understanding the blockchain.
+But when it comes to brands, stablecoins are likely to become the biggest entry point.cointelegraph.com

 Comments / 0